-Q. Is propeller damaged?

-A. Have propeller repaired or replaced.

-Q. Is propeller pitch or diameter incorrect?
-A. Install correct propeller to operate outboard at its recommended speed (r/min) range.

-Q. Is trim angle incorrect?

-A. Adjust trim angle to achieve most efficient operation.

-Q. Is motor mounted at incorrect height on transom?

-A. Have motor adjusted to proper transom height.

-Q. Has alert system activated?

-A. Find and correct cause of alert.

-Q. Is boat bottom fouled with marine growth?
-A. Clean boat bottom.

-Q. Are spark plug(s) fouled or of incorrect type?

-A. Inspect spark plug(s).
-Clean or replace with recommended type.

-Q. Are weeds or other foreign matter tangled on gear housing?

-A. Remove foreign matter and clean lower unit.

-Q. Is fuel system obstructed?

-A. Check for pinched or kinked fuel line or other obstructions in fuel system.

-Q. Is fuel filter clogged?
+- Q. Is propeller damaged? - A. Have propeller repaired or replaced. - Q. Is propeller pitch or diameter incorrect? - A. Install correct propeller to operate outboard motor at its recommended speed (r/min) range. - Q. Is outboard motor mounted at incorrect height on transom? - A. Have outboard motor adjusted to proper transom height. - Q. Has alert system activated? - A. Find and correct cause of alert. - Q. Is boat bottom fouled with marine growth? - A. Clean boat bottom. - Q. Are spark plugs fouled or of incorrect type? - A. Inspect spark plugs.
+Clean or replace with recommended type. - Q. Are weeds or other foreign material tangled on gear housing? - A. Remove foreign material and clean lower unit. - Q. Is fuel system clogged? - A. Inspect for pinched or kinked fuel line or other obstructions in fuel system. - Q. Is fuel filter clogged?

-A. Clean or replace filter.
+- A. Clean or replace fuel filter.

-Q. Is fuel contaminated or stale?
+- Q. Is fuel contaminated or stale?

-A. Fill tank with clean, fresh fuel.
+- A. Fill tank with clean, fresh fuel.

-Q. Is spark plug gap incorrect?
+- Q. Is spark plug gap incorrect?

-A. Inspect and adjust as specified.
+- A. Replace spark plug.

-Q. Is ignition wiring damaged or poorly connected?
+- Q. Is ignition wiring damaged or poorly connected?

-A. Check wires for wear or breaks.
-Tighten all loose connections.
-Replace worn or broken wires.
+- A. Inspect wires for breaks and wear.
+Have connections tightened and broken or worn wires replaced by a Yamaha dealer.

-Q. Have electrical parts failed?
+- Q. Are electrical parts malfunctioning?

+- A. Have serviced by a Yamaha dealer.

-Q. Is specified fuel not being used?
+- Q. Is specified fuel not being used?

 - A. Replace fuel with specified type.

 - Q. Is specified engine oil not being used?

-- A. Check and replace oil with specified type.
+- A. Replace engine oil with specified type.

-- Q. Is thermostat faulty or clogged?
+- Q. Is thermostat clogged or malfunctioning?

+- A. Have serviced by a Yamaha dealer.

-- Q. Is air vent screw closed?
+- Q. Is fuel tank air vent restricted or clogged?

-- A. Open the air vent screw.
+- A. Remove obstruction.

-Q. Is fuel pump damaged?
+- Q. Is fuel pump malfunctioning?

+- A. Have serviced by a Yamaha dealer.

-- Q. Is fuel joint connection incorrect? - A. Connect correctly.
+- Q. Is fuel joint connection incorrect?

+- A. Connect correctly.

-Q. Is heat range of spark plug incorrect?A. Inspect spark plug and replace it with recommended type.
+- Q. Is heat range of spark plugs incorrect?

+- A. Inspect spark plugs and replace with recommended type.
-Q. Is high pressure fuel pump drive belt broken?

-Q. Is engine not responding properly to shift lever position?
+- Q. Is engine not responding properly to remote control lever position?